 Not sure what opinion you're looking for?
-Try our Ethics Opinion Finder [Lobbying Opinion Finder under development]
+Try our Ethics Opinion Finder [Lobbying Opinion Finder under development].
+You may also go to the New York Law School's CityAdmin Online Library, which includes an option to search advisory opinions by keywords and terms.

 The Joint Commission on Public Ethics issues advisory opinions interpreting Public Officers Law sections 73, 73-a, and 74, commonly referred to as the "Ethics Law", Civil Service Law section 107 and the Legislative Law Article one-a, commonly referred to as "the Lobbying Act".
 Upon request, the Commission issues formal opinions upon approval of a majority of the Commission members.
 Formal opinions, which are made public, are binding on both the Commission and the individual requesting the opinion in any subsequent proceeding, provided the requesting individual acted in good faith and neither omitted nor misstated any material facts on which the formal opinion is based.
 Each formal opinion discusses the application of the law to the particular facts presented in the request and serves as precedent for future cases.